IDEAS: Graduate Courses & Seminars

 Cost: $650 IDEAS members /$780 non-members

-Graduate Credit: Participants may choose to apply for 2 graduate credits for an additional fee of $150, payable to Framingham State University.
+Graduate Credit: Participants may choose to apply for 2 graduate credits for an additional fee of $150, payable to Bridgewater State University.

 Cancellation Policy: Cancellation notice must be received 2 weeks prior to the start of the course to be eligible for a refund.